iaeiou/blue-plankton-2/content/posts/fragments-of-iceland.md

 However, I there are some things you need to know about Verizon's mifi limitations.

-I opted for the "unlimited" data plan for $70.
+* I opted for the "unlimited" data plan for $70.

-For the first few months, the service was amazing.
+* For the first few months, the service was amazing.
 Then suddenly, I started getting throttled back.
 Typically it's on Fridays and the weekend (with the exception of late night hours) and towards the end of the billing cycle.

-At its worst, I've been throttled back to .02 mpbs upload speed.
+* At its worst, I've been throttled back to .02 mpbs upload speed.
 That's unusable.

-But the billing is predictable and I have more freedom in terms of where I can work from.
+But most of the time, there isn't any discernible throttling, the billing is predictable, and I have more freedom in terms of where I can work from.

-I do wish there was a way to pay for truly unlimited data.
+I do wish there was a way to pay for _truly_ unlimited data.

 Some of you may wonder about buying a second SIM card, and putting $30 on it, and popping it in when the throttling starts.
 I tried that and it had zero effect on the throttling.